Survey on Early Learning and Child Care Arrangements (SELCCA)

 For a small number of cases, either the province of residence or the date of birth of the selected child were not stated in the submitted questionnaires.
 In that situation, the missing values were imputed with the province or date of birth from the sample file.

 The estimation of population characteristics from a sample survey is based on the premise that each person in the sample represents a certain number of other persons in addition to themselves.
 This number is referred to as the survey weight.
 The process of computing survey weights for each survey respondent involves several steps.

-1) Each selected respondent is given an initial weight equal to the inverse of its selection probability from the sampling frame (CCB).
+1) Each selected respondent is given an initial weight equal to the inverse of its selection probability from the sampling frame (Canadian Child benefit file, CCB).
 Respondents identified as out-of-scope during collection are dropped from the sample.

-3) The person (child) weights are obtained by multiplying each respondent's weight by the number of in-scope children in their household according to the CCB file.
+3) The person (child) weights are obtained by multiplying each respondent's weight by the number of in-scope children for which the respondent receives a benefit according to the CCB file.